tcalmeida/tcalmeida/README.md

 ### Hi, my name is <strong>Thiago Almeida!</strong>

-I'm a Fullstack developer from Rio de Janeiro, Brazil.
+I'm a Fullstack developer focusing on backend development from Rio de Janeiro, Brazil.

 ## 👨‍💻 About Me